-For 2014, the Committee utilized the comparator group listed below to benchmark executive compensation.
-These 17 companies were selected because they have national and global business operations and are similar to Whirlpool in sales volumes, margins, employment levels, lines of business, and required management skills.
+For 2015, the Committee utilized the comparator group listed below to benchmark executive compensation, which was the same comparator group utilized by the Committee in the prior year.
+These 17 public companies were selected because they have national and global business operations and are similar to Whirlpool in revenue, income, assets, market capitalization, number of employees, lines of business, and required management skills.
 Additionally, companies in the comparator group are recognized for their excellence in the areas of consumer focus and trade customer relations, and for possessing highly complex global supply chains and manufacturing footprints.
-Whirlpool's revenues approximate the median of the comparator group.
-Additional factors used to determine the comparator group consisted of market capitalization, income, assets, and number of employees.

-We use publicly disclosed compensation data contained in proxy statements, as well as proprietary surveys purchased from third-party consulting firms to acquire market compensation data for companies in the comparator group, as well as broader general industry practice.
-These independently conducted surveys generally include data from numerous organizations from across various industry groupings and specific international regions and also allow for comparisons to be made on the basis of job scope and other measures relevant to Whirlpool.
+In order to acquire market compensation data for companies in the comparator group, we use publicly disclosed compensation data contained in proxy statements as well as proprietary surveys purchased from third-party consulting firms.
+These independently conducted surveys generally include data from numerous organizations across various industry groupings and specific international regions and also allow for comparisons to be made on the basis of job scope and other measures relevant to Whirlpool.
+Our benchmarking efforts also include understanding broader general industry practice.

-2014 Comparator Group
+2015 Comparator Group

-3M Company

-Cummins, Inc.

-Colgate-Palmolive Company

-Deere & Company

-Eaton Corporation plc

-Emerson Electric Co.

-The Goodyear Tire & Rubber Company

-Honeywell International, Inc.

-Illinois Tool Works, Inc.
+3M Company Cummins, Inc. Colgate-Palmolive Company Deere & Company Eaton Corporation plc Emerson Electric Co.
+The Goodyear Tire & Rubber Company Honeywell International, Inc. Illinois Tool Works, Inc.

-Ingersoll-Rand plc

-Johnson Controls

-Kellogg Company

-Motorola Solutions Inc.

-Parker Hannifin

-Stanley Black & Decker Inc.

-Textron

-Xerox
+Ingersoll-Rand plc Johnson Controls, Inc. Kellogg Company Motorola Solutions, Inc. Parker Hannifin Corporation Stanley Black & Decker, Inc. Textron, Inc. Xerox Corporation